HERE Artist Residency Program (HARP)

 Please provide a summary of your project.

 What do you envision on stage and what will the audience experience be?
 Why does your project need the time our residency offers?
 Because of the long-term development process that we offer, we look for proposals that are in the very early stages of their growth - the seeds of an idea or an outline.
-A project that has already been fully workshopped is probably too far along to benefit from what the program offers.
+A project that has already been workshopped is probably too far along to benefit from what the program offers.
 Please feel free to use bullet points if space demands are too limiting.

-Please briefly tell the panel about your interest in the project, why this residency is a good fit for you right now, how you see yourself as a mid-career artist, and how you hope to develop over your residency.
+Please briefly tell the panel about your interest in this project, why this residency is a good fit for you right now, how you see yourself as a mid-career artist, and how you hope to develop over your residency.
 If more than one primary artist is included in this application, each primary artist should provide a statement in the space provided.
 If an ensemble is applying, one shared statement is appropriate.

 This should be a 2-3 year timeline of how you will develop the work during the residency, indicating potential works in progress.
 This obviously will change and adapt over time, but it is helpful for the panel to see how you might use the flexible opportunities offered by the residency.